Presented by The Office of Biomedical Graduate Education

 GS713 - 4 credits

-Description: A Responsible Conduct of Research (RCR) and Career Training course will be required of all students who attended the RCR Beaufort course in August 2015 or in August 2011.
+Description: At the end of their 3rd year, a Responsible Conduct of Research (RCR) and Career Training course will be required of all students who attended the 1st Year Ethics Retreat.
 This includes students who are currently enrolled in graduate programs in Arts and Sciences and in Pratt, as well as those in biomedical programs.
 All 7th year students who have not defended by the Spring graduation deadlines listed by the Graduate School must take an additional cycle of RCR-GS713.
 This policy ensures that all students who entered biomedical and interdisciplinary programs associated with the School of Medicine are retrained in RCR at least every four years and fulfills the NIH requirement for RCR retraining.
 The course is consistent with NIH recommendations that students receive career information and complete an Individual Development Plan (IDP).

 Exceptions: Cognitive Neuroscience students who attended Beaufort in their second year may choose to attend GS713 either at the end of their third year or at the end of their fourth year.

 Career Development Session: The morning session will be devoted to career development.
 Students are encouraged to complete their Individual Development Plan (IDP) in advance of registration.
 The nature of that IDP can take many forms, as determined by the student’s home program, with the AAAS IDP used as a guide.
 Recognizing that students may want to keep their IDPs confidential, we only ask that each student confirm that they are in fact accessing this useful tool.
 During registration, students will also be asked to select three career interest break-out groups they would like to participate in.
 Please note that students' selections and subsequent group assignments will not be reported back to the student's dissertation advisor, nor to their home department/program.